JoshTeperman/cultureamp-surveyor-2/README.md

 You are given a starter Gem with some boilerplate classes, a couple of beginner tests, and asked to build specific functionality coupled with tests that ensure the gem works as expected.

-## App Description & Design Decisions
+## App Description

+### Functionality:
-You should be able to add responses to a survey, and also ask a survey what its responses are.
+- You should be able to add responses to a survey, and also ask a survey what its responses are.

-You should be able to ask an answer what its question is.
+- You should be able to ask an answer what its question is.
 It should not be possible to create an answer without specifying a question.

-It is not necessary to link an answer to a survey.
+- It is not necessary to link an answer to a survey.
 Instead, answers should be added to responses.
 You should be able to ask a response what its answers are.

-Answers only know what questions they are answering.
+- Answers only know what questions they are answering.
+- Questions are included on a survey to give the people doing a survey something to answer.
+There is a top-level class called `Question` which acts as a superclass to all other question classes.
+There are two other question classes: `RatingQuestion` and `FreeTextQuestion`.
+These both inherit from the `Question` class:
+- Rating questions are those questions that could have answers between 1 and 5.
+- Free text questions have answers that are text-based.
+- A response will include a particular person's answers to the survey's questions.
+Responses are included on a survey as a way of tracking a particular person's response to a survey.
+- Attribute that tracks the email address of the user who has submitted the response.
+- Answers are included on a response to track what a particular person's answers were to questions on a survey.
+Answers are added to and therefore linked to responses, which are in turn linked to a Survey.
+Therefore you can ask a response what answers it has, but an Answer only knows what question it is answering.
+- Tells you what Question the Answer is answering for the current survey.
+- Represents the actual answer value for the question that has been submitted by the user.

+### List of Classes:
+- `Surveyor` Module
+- `Surveyor::Survey` Class
+  - `:name`
+  - `:questions`
+  - `:responses`
+- `Surveyor::Question` Class
+  - `:title`
+- `Surveyor::RatingQuestion < Question` Class
+- `Surveyor::FreeTextQuestion < Question` Class
+- `Surveyor::Response` Class
+  - `:answers`
+  - `:email`
+- `Surveyor::Answer` Class
+  -`:question`
+  - `:value`

+## Design Decisions

 ### Find a particular user's response by email